anuragvohraec/recliner-js/README.md

 # Version update
+## 1.0.2
+1. Added POST `_bulk_docs` so that insert of mutiple docs can be done in single transaction.

 ## 1.0.1
-1. Added support for rollup, so recliner an be used with vanilla JS.
+1. Added support for rollup, so recliner can be used with vanilla JS.
 See `Build and integeration` section in the readme to see how to use in vanilla js.